-- reviewing and approving the compensation, employment agreements and severance arrangements and other benefits of all of our executive officers and key employees; - reviewing and approving, on an annual basis, the corporate goals and objectives relevant to the compensation of the executive officers, and evaluating their performance in light thereof; - reviewing and making recommendations, on an annual basis, to the Board of Directors with respect to director compensation; - reviewing and discussing with management the compensation of our executive officers, and recommending that it be included in the annual proxy statement and annual report on Form 10-K; - periodically reviewing and assessing the adequacy of the formal written charter; and - such other matters that are specifically delegated to the Compensation Committee by our Board of Directors from time to time.
+- reviewing and approving the compensation, employment agreements and severance arrangements and other benefits of all of our executive officers and key employees; - reviewing and approving, on an annual basis, the corporate goals and objectives relevant to the compensation of the executive officers, and evaluating their performance in light thereof; - reviewing and making recommendations, on an annual basis, to the Board of Directors with respect to director compensation; - reviewing and discussing with management the compensation of our executive officers, and recommending that it be included in the annual proxy statement and annual report on Form 10-K;

+- periodically reviewing and assessing the adequacy of the formal written charter; and - such other matters that are specifically delegated to the Compensation Committee by our Board of Directors from time to time.

+The Compensation Committee has authority to delegate responsibility to subcommittees.
 Messrs.
-Lemaitre, Liptak and Wheeler also serve on our Equity Compensation Committee, a subcommittee of our Compensation Committee established to administer our equity-based compensation plans.
+Lemaitre, Liptak and Wheeler also serve on our Equity Compensation Committee, a standing subcommittee of our Compensation Committee established to administer our equity-based compensation plans.

-In 2012, our Compensation Committee held one meeting.
+In 2013, our Compensation Committee held two meetings.